ethantkoenig/lotsoffiles2/content/kt/children.md

 ## Definition: ##

 In the Bible, the term "child" is often used to generally refer to someone who is young in age, including an infant.
-The term "children" is the plural form and also has several figurative uses.
+The term "children" is the plural form and it also has several figurative uses.

 * In the Bible, disciples or followers are sometimes called "children."
 * Often the term "children" is used to refer to a person's descendants.